Bossard Group: Corporate Structure

+Sponsorships

 The company has secured the naming rights to the new stadium of EV Zug for ten years from 2010.
 The ice hockey stadium is listed under the name of Bossard Arena.
 Bossard AG has exercised its option to extend the naming contract for the period from August 1, 2020 to July 31, 2025.
 The extension is part of the contract concluded in 2010 for the naming rights of the then newly built ice stadium.